Conditionals

-There are four kinds:
+There are four main kinds of conditionals:

 - The Zero Conditional: